g-hackz/k-statistics/README.md

-# K-Statistics
+# K-Stats

-K-Statistics is a simple module for calculating basic statistical measures like:
+K-Stats is a simple module for calculating basic statistical measures like:

 * Mean
 * Median